 Before explaining what differences we made for this update, it will be helpful to quickly note the following;

 By default, the newer default WordPress front-end will pass WCAG2.1 guidelines, for a minimum of the A rating.
 We opted to conform with a double A-rating, both will be extremely helpful in making the web accessible to your users.
-The problem lies in maintaining this conformity when using third party software, themes and scripts to build your website.
-These will include new CSS, libraries, and functionalities which might not pass the accessibility scan you might use.
+The problem lies in maintaining this conformity when using third-party software, themes, and scripts to build your website.
+These will include new CSS, libraries, and functionalities that might not pass the accessibility scan you might use.
 (We use wave.webaim.org).
 Therefore, accessibility with Complianz depends on using our cookie banner, and Document CSS which is shipped.
 Any modifications after might cause your rating to fall.
 To remove this obstacle, we used an Automattic theme for developers, to minimize interference from the theme and/or added libraries.

 We have changed the following to our HTML mark-up and CSS for the 4.7.0. release;